Eating in Orlando Vol. 5

 Domu at the East End Market is open and is the new hot spot to try out.
 They did a beautiful job transforming the space, especially the lounge.
 It feels like a West Elm show room with a bar.
 I just wish they would get rid of the communal high top table they inherited from Txokos with the most uncomfortable stools I've ever had the pleasure of sitting on.

-The playlist kills it while you dine, pumping out old school hip hop and R&B (1o points are automatically awarded to any place that lets me eat to TLC's Creep).
+The playlist kills it while you dine, pumping out old school hip hop and R&B (10 points are automatically awarded to any place that lets me eat to TLC's Creep).

 When it comes down to the Ramen it was good but I personally wasn't over the moon for it.
 Something in the broth was not vibing with me.
 I wanted to love the broth so much that it moved me to sip it out of the bowl leaving no drop behind; suffice it to say I did not.

 My Cuban/Italian background certainly doesn't leave me knowing much about ramen.
-Identifying true authentic dishes with my limited palette restricted to the packets you buy at the supermarket when you are broke doesn't exactly make me an expert.
 I need to try a few more bowls and see if any hit me a different way.

 The KFC chicken was in fact finger licking good, and my cocktail was awesome.
 But of course with drinks crafted by Rene Nguyen they had no option of disappointing.
 I got the Kyoto Mule which was kin to Moscow Mule with Japanese Shocu and Lychee.